mazerab/forge-bash-profile/README.md

 # forge-bash-profile
-A .bash_profile script that can set Forge environments
+Bash scripts that can set Forge environments

 ### Authors